-Education abroad offers the opportunity to learn about cultures, histories, and environments different than your own.
-Education abroad programs offered in the School of Environment and Natural Resources provide unparalleled experiential learning opportunities and a variety of locations around the globe.
-Through studying abroad, one can grow personally and professionally while earning academic credit through hands-on learning experiences.
+Education abroad provides the opportunities to learn about cultures, histories, and environments different than your own.
+The School of Environment and Natural Resources offers experiential learning opportunities in a variety of locations around the world.
+Through studying abroad, you can earn academic credit through hands-on learning experiences.

 School of Environment and Natural Resources education abroad programs:

 Spend two weeks in June studying geology, soil, geothermic energy, agriculture, ecotourism, and Icelandic history.
 This program is open to students from all majors.
 Participants enroll in a pre-departure course to prepare them for the program.
 For more information about Iceland: Environment and Natural Resources, read the latest Iceland student blog!

 Spend the month of May in North Queensland, Australia, surveying environmental issues including water scarcity and quality, the impacts of rising ocean temperatures, wildlife conservation, and more.
 Learn about conservation and restoration efforts on the Great Barrier Reef, hike in the Wet Tropics Rainforest, learn about agriculture and mining and learn about the history of Aborigianl Australians pre and post colonization.

 New Zealand: Sustainable Tourism & Human Impacts on the Environment